Item added to cart

 1. Soak Wakame in cold water for 5-10 minutes.

-2. Try a piece and if still super tough, continue soaking and testing every few minutes until it reaches the desired consistency.
+2. Try a piece and if it's still super tough, continue soaking and testing every few minutes until it reaches the desired consistency.

 3. Add in additional ingredients of your choice, like avocado, beets, carrots, etc.